 This coin was specially struck for the sole purpose of raising money for charity, and the coin was originally sold on E-Bay.

-This coin is currently a part of the George Cook Collection, which is the finest and most complete collection of Canadian coins ever assembled, and the entire collection is going for auction in August 2019, hosted by Heritage Auctions.
+This coin was a part of the George Cook Collection, which was the finest and most complete collection of Canadian coins ever assembled.
+It was sold via Heritage Auctions for $108,000 USD in August 2019,

 The 1911 Pattern Silver Dollar (known examples: 2 Silver, 1 Lead, 2 uniface electrotype replicas, 1 complete electrotype replica)